ShipStream/middleware/README.md

 ## OAuth

-Several OAuth methods are defined in the interfate to provide an abstracted support for performing OAuth "Client Credentials" type authentication whereby the user authenticates and authorizes the plugin through a redirect to the third-party system with which the plugin is integrating.
+Several OAuth methods are defined in the interface to provide an abstracted support for performing OAuth "Client Credentials" type authentication whereby the user authenticates and authorizes the plugin through a redirect to the third-party system with which the plugin is integrating.
 These methods are:

 - oauthHandleRedirect(request: array): void
-- oauthGetRedirectUrl([params: array = [...]]): string
+- oauthGetRedirectUrl(area: string, bypassGateway: bool): string
 - oauthGetConnectUrl([redirectUrl: null|string = NULL]): string
 - oauthGetConnectButton([connectParams: array = [...]]): string
 - oauthDisconnect([params: array = [...]]): void